forwinder15/learndiesels/content/posts/2019-06-16--diesel-mechanics-vs-automotive/index.md

 When I first figured out I wanted to be a mechanic I was fortunate to have a job at a transportation company.
 We had our own shop and I was able to move down as a mechanic trainee.
 I am so grateful for that opportunity.
 I had considered several times looking at other options.
 An important question to ask when you’re a still weighing your options between car mechanics and diesel mechanics is, which job is better?

+*Diesel mechanic versus Auto mechanic.* **1.
+Salary.
+Diesel mechanics average $3.19 per hour more.
+2. Job diversity.
+Auto mechanics are limited to automotive repair.
+3. Job security.
+Diesel technology has a better future than gas engines.
+4. Better benefits.
+Car dealerships are small companies with small benefits.
+5. Lots of room.
+Diesels are made to work on.
+6. Tools, Tools, Tools.
+Diesel shops have more access to tools.
+7. Job growth.
+Diesel mechanics are expected to experience 9% growth until 2026.
+8. Less Stress.
+Diesel techs don’t deal with book time or the public much.
+9. Upward mobility.
+Diesel mechanics have more opportunity to advance in their careers.
+10. Same work, better pay.
+Diesels have the same nuts and bolts as a car, they’re just bigger.**

 I have been a diesel technician since I was 18.
 So, this article may be a little bias to the career path I would recommend.
 But I want to clear the air between **car guys** and **diesel guys.** Some of my best friends are auto mechanics.

 Let me clue those in who are still leaning car mechanic.
 I want to give you 15 reasons diesel mechanics is a better career than car mechanics.